denoland/std/dotenv/README.md

 GREETING=hello world
 ```

-Then import the configuration using the `parse` and `assign` functions.
+Then import the configuration using the `parse` functions.

 ```ts
 // app.ts